Nach (rapper)

-Ignacio Fornés Olmo (Albacete, Spain, October 1, 1974) is a Spanish rapper, poet, writer, sociologist and actor, initially known as Nach Scratch.
+Ignacio José Fornés Olmo (Albacete, Spain, October 1, 1974) is a Spanish rapper, poet, writer, sociologist and actor, initially known as Nach Scratch.

 Early life and education

 Although a native of Albacete, Nach grew up in Alicante, specifically in the neighborhood of San Blas, there he developed his childhood, he forged his first friends (some perennial as his manager and best friend Francisco Cañas, who Nach referred to in social networks as "my brother from another mother"), he grew up as a rapper, and developed his educational stage, first in the IES Jorge Juan and later at the University of Alicante, where he majored in sociology, he has always been considered an Alicantino, even he considers himself an Alicantino. his songs that allude to this find, for example, "Repaso de mis pasos" (track 3 album "Ars Magna") and "Anochece" (track 16 Album Un Dia En Suburbia).

 Musical career

 In 1994 Ignacio Fornés Olmo made his first demo, entitled "D.E.P." and in 1997 his second demo was released, called "Trucos".